BakelLab/minerva-queue-lsf/bin/README.txt

 deletejobs
-  Delete your running and/or queued jobs based on a set of criteria such as job name, state, queue, and job identifier range.
+  Delete your running and/or queued jobs based on a set of criteria such as job name, state, queue, or job identifier range.
 Use multiple options together to narrow down your selection.
 The script will ask for confirmation before it does anything.

-torque.epilogue.sh
-  Epilogue script for torque that appends a summary of resources used and job exit status to the job output.
-This script can be included in any job submission by adding the full path to the resource string (-l) "epilogue=/path/to/torque.epilogue.sh".
-If you copy this file to your home dir and rename it to ".torque.epilogue.sh", it will be picked up by the submitjob script automatically.
-NOTE: The script must have permissions set to 700, otherwise torque won't use it!

 jobexitstatus
   Reports a summary of the exit status for all jobs with output in